Introduction to NPM

 npm install name-of-module-goes-here

 When you install a module, it will be placed in a folder named node_modules.
-If you have not yet installed any modules for your project, then this folder will automatically be created for you.
+If you have not yet installed any modules for your project, then this folder will automatically be created for you when you install the first package for your project.

 npm install gray-matter